SoniaZaldana/GameCentre/A1/codesmells.md

 ## Order does not contain any functionality apart for containing data for other classes.
 ## Solution: Find relevant methods and include them in the Order Class.
 Relevant methods could be cancelOrder() -> void,
 ## isOrdered() -> bool, etc

+## Code smell: Duplicate Code
+## Category: Dispensable
+## Location Class: Class PickerOrderList and SequencerOrderList
+## Description: addOrder(), size(), pickerSKUMatches()/sequencerSKUMatches, getIDs() follow the same logic.
+Only
+## difference is the name of the variables.
+## Solution: Extract a SuperClass OrderList which can be abstract and declare the methods both of them have in common.